Safe and Sound Protocol — United States

 Always use over-ear stereo headphones: a pair where the ear cups fully cover your ears.
 In-ear earbuds are not suitable for the SSP.

 Wired or wireless makes no difference.
-Headphones with Active Noise Cancelling (ANC) are fine to use, as long as you fully disable the ANC and any other sound processing features during your session.
-If those features cannot be switched off, please use a different pair of headphones.
+Active Noise Cancelling (ANC) headphones are fine to use, as long as you fully disable the ANC and any other sound processing during your session.

 Do I need a diagnosis to start?